-Dr. Foo is a tenured Professor at the Department of Electrical and Computer Engineering at Florida A&M University and Florida State University.
-His research contributions have been in the areas of machine learning/artificial intelligence and photovoltaics.
+Dr. Foo is a tenured professor at the Department of Electrical and Computer Engineering at Florida A&M University and Florida State University and the FAMU-FSU College of Engineering.
+His main research contributions have been in the areas of photovoltaics and machine learning/artificial intelligence.
 Dr. Foo has authored or co-authored over 150 refereed technical papers and contributed to two book chapters.
-He has also graduated more than 45 MS and PhD students.
-He is the Principal Investigator of at least 20 funded research projects with total funding of over 4 million dollars.
-His primary research sponsors include the National Security Agency (NSA), National Science Foundation (NSF), Air Force Office of Research (AFOR), Office of Naval Research (ONR), Boeing Aircraft Company, and the Florida Department of Transportation (FDOT).
+He has also graduated more than 50 MS and PhD students.
+He is the Principal Investigator (PI) of more than 20+ funded research projects.
+His primary research sponsors include the National Aeronautics and Space Administration (NASA), Department of Energy (DOE), National Security Agency (NSA), National Science Foundation (NSF), Air Force Office of Scientific Research (AFOSR), Office of Naval Research (ONR), Boeing Aircraft Company, and the Florida Department of Transportation (FDOT).
 He also serves as a technical advisor to Airbus in the area of fire detection in aircraft cargo bays.
-Besides the "Engineering Research Awards" (2004 and 2008) from the FAMU-FSU College of Engineering, he also won the "Teaching Incentive Award" (1995), "Teacher of the Year" award in 2001 and Tau Beta Pi “Teacher of the Year” award in 2010, and two "Best Paper" awards (2001 and 2004).
-Dr. Foo is a member of Eta Kappa Nu Electrical Engineering Honor Society (since 1982).
+Besides the “Engineering Research Awards” (2004 and 2008) from the FAMU-FSU College of Engineering, he also won the “Teaching Incentive Award” (1995), “Teacher of the Year” award in 2001, and Tau Beta Pi “Teacher of the Year” award in 2010, and two "Best Paper" awards (2001 and 2004).
+Dr. Foo is a member of Eta Kappa Nu Electrical Engineering Honor Society, since 1982.

 - Davis George Moye, “A design-based predictive model for lithium-ion capacitors,” Fall 2019